The Most Venerable Thich Quang Do

 In 2001, he launched a plan called “Appeal for Democracy in Vietnam,” which was supported by more than 300,000 Vietnamese from different faith backgrounds, as well as international stakeholders.
 The government placed him under administrative detention without trial at Thanh Minh Zen Monastery where he was prevented from receiving medical treatment despite suffering from diabetes.

 During a brief reprieve beginning in June 2003, Thich Quang Do attempted to participate in a UBCV Assembly called by then Patriarch Thich Huyen Quang.
 But in October 2003, authorities accused him of “possessing state secrets” and again confined him to Thanh Minh Zen Monastery without due process or a formal charge.
 He remained there under constant surveillance and effective house arrest until October 5, 2018, when he was expelled.
-After a brief visit to his home province of Thai Binh, he returned to Ho Chi Minh City and currently resides at Tu Hieu Pagoda, where Vietnamese authorities continue to regularly surveil him.
+After a brief visit to his home province of Thai Binh, he returned to Ho Chi Minh City to reside at Tu Hieu Pagoda, where Vietnamese authorities continued to regularly surveil him.
+The Patriarch passed away on February 22, 2020, at the age of 93.

 Advocate: Rep. Alan Lowenthal (D-CA)